stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/section/prependcontent/_index.md

 ---
+title: Aspose::Words::Section::PrependContent method
-title: PrependContent
+linktitle: PrependContent
 second_title: Aspose.Words for C++ API Reference
-description: Inserts a copy of content of the source section at the beginning of this section.
+description: Aspose::Words::Section::PrependContent method.
+Inserts a copy of content of the source section at the beginning of this section in C++.
 type: docs
 weight: 170
 url: /cpp/aspose.words/section/prependcontent/